tim-ashton/CPP-BinaryTree/README.md

 CPP-BinaryTree
 ==============

-A simple binary tree class and test program in C++
+A simple binary tree class in C++ as an eclipse C++ project created on Ubuntu Linux.